d-w-s-h/Super16/index.md

 Our Privacy Policy may change from time to time.
 We will post any Privacy Policy changes on this page.

-If you have any questions or concerns about our privacy policies, please [contact us](dwshz95@gmail.com)
+If you have any questions or concerns about our privacy policies, please contact us: dwshz95@gmail.com